Vishalkothari01/openai-nl-to-localsql-streamlit/README.md

-# Natural Language to SQL Streamlit App
+# Natural Language to SQL Streamlit App using OpenAI's GPT-3 model

 ## Description
 This project is a Streamlit web application that translates natural language queries into SQL queries using OpenAI's GPT-3 model and executes them on a local SQL database.
 It's designed to simplify database interactions, making it easier for users without deep SQL knowledge to retrieve data using natural language.